SethBlakley/SethBlakley/README.md

 **SethBlakley/SethBlakley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🎓 Full Stack Web Developer

+- 🤔 Exploring new technologies and developing software solutions and quick hacks

+- 🌱Currently Learning Kuburnetes

+- ⚡ Open for project collaboration

-- 💬 Ask me about ...
+- 💬 Connect with me on <a href="https://www.linkedin.com/in/sethblakley/">LinkedIn</a> 👨🏻‍💻

-- 📫 How to reach me: ...
+- 📫  Shoot Me an sethblakley869@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+-🔧 If I’m not programming, I'm likely studying the Russian Language or gaming

 -->